Marty Rhone: 1961–1969: Early career

-1970-1977: Pop Peak
+1970–1977: Pop peak

 In March 1970, Rhone was conscripted for National Service until 1972.
 During his service he attended the Royal Military College, Duntroon, as a member of their band, for 18 months.

 From April 1972 to July 1973 he acted in the Australian stage version of Godspell at The Richbrooke, Sydney with Rod Dunbar, Peita Toppano and John Waters.
 The Australian cast soundtrack album was issued as Godspell: a Musical Based on the Gospel According to St. Matthew on His Master's Voice.
+In April 1973 he took over from Brendon Lunney as a presenter on the TV show Switched On Set.
 He attended the Sydney Conservatorium of Music and in July 1973 he released a new single, "Goodbye in May".

 He composed the music for Ruzzante Returns from the Wars, which starred Ivar Kants and ran at the Parade Theatre, Kensington from May to June 1974 as a one-act play.
 It is based on the text of Angelo Beolco's Il Parlamento de Ruzante, originally written in Italy during the mid-16th century.
 As a double bill at the same venue, Rhone performed the music he had composed for La Mandragola, a satirical play by another 16th-century Italian, Niccolò Machiavelli.
 It had roles by Reg Gillam, Pamela Stephenson and Ingrid Mason.
 Rhone followed with appearances on TV soap operas, Number 96 (1974) and Class of '75 (1975).

 By mid-1975 Rhone had signed with M7 Records and issued his next single, "Denim and Lace", which peaked at No. 8 on the Australian Kent Music Report Singles Chart.
 It was promoted on the Class of '75 soundtrack album.
 It was co-written by L Lister (aka Jack Aranda) and F Lyons (aka Shad Lyons).
 Lister and Lyons also produced Rhone's debut album, Denim and Lace, recording at Alberts Studio 139.
 At the end of the year "Denim and Lace" was the second highest selling single in Australia.
 His next single, "Star Song", reached the Top 50, the next two were less successful, while the last one for the year, "On the Loose" reached the Top 40.
-Of the four singles, "On the Loose (Again)" – co-written by Brian Dawe and Steve Groves (ex-Tin Tin) – was used by Rhone to win the 1976 Australian Popular Song Festival and represented Australia at the World Popular Song Festival.
+Of the four singles, "On the Loose (Again)" – co-written by Bryan Dawe and Steve Groves (ex-Tin Tin) – was used by Rhone to win the 1976 Australian Popular Song Festival and represented Australia at the World Popular Song Festival.
 In June 1977 he had another hit with "Mean Pair of Jeans", which reached No. 10.
 In July that year he issued his second album, Marty Rhone.

-1978-1986: London and Sydney
+1978–1986: London and Sydney

 In July 1978 Rhone relocated to London.
 In June 1979, Rhone took the role of Lun Tha in the London Palladium presentation of The King and I alongside Yul Brynner and Virginia McKenna.
 By September 1981 he had returned to Sydney.